-OVERVIEW: The Bothin Foundation supports social services, education, the arts and environmental causes in San Francisco, Marin, Sonoma and San Mateo counties.
+OVERVIEW: The Bothin Foundation supports social services, education, the arts, and environmental causes in San Francisco, Marin, Sonoma and San Mateo counties.

-So, Bothin fills an important niche, but keep in mind what they won't fund.
-The foundation doesn’t give cash for website development or computer software.
-It “generally” does not fund hospitals (some exceptions are made for public hospitals and community clinics).
-And the foundation only gives grants to K-12 schools that exclusively service children with learning differences and developmental disabilities.
+Grants from the Bothin Foundation generally fall into range of $5,000 to $50,000.
+View the funder’s grantmaking history on its About page.
+The Bothin Foundation focuses on the Bay Area, specifically San Francisco, Marin, Sonoma, and San Mateo counties.
+It generally does not fund hospitals (some exceptions are made for public hospitals and community clinics).
+Also, the foundation only gives grants to K-12 schools that exclusively service children with learning differences and developmental disabilities.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).